 Pick Against?
 Generally no.

 Nidalee is more irritating then dangerous because she kites you to death, but that doesn't mean you should pick Darius against her.
 She doesn't really have the damage to challenge you unless you play really stupidly after her armor and mr nerfs, so just go for hooks whenever possible which isn't too hard because her range isn't so good.
 All you really have to be scared of is eating 10 spears in a row if she goes ap, or getting harassed down 1-5, her hitting 6 before you, and then you getting cheese executed by a quick flash combo from her.
-If you don't get ahead before she finishes tank items such as Sunfire Cape, Warmog's Armor, and or Iceborn Gauntlet, you can't really kill her as you will just kited all day, not to mention she will be tanky, but she can't really kill you.
+If you don't get ahead before she finishes tank items such as Sunfire Aegis, Warmog's Armor, and or Frostfire Gauntlet, you can't really kill her as you will just kited all day, not to mention she will be tanky, but she can't really kill you.
 Sustain through the spear storm early if shes AD and just farm up enough to be a threat in teamfights.
 If she goes AP just start wrecking her from level 1.
 Just beware of her kiting through bushes if shes AP and you getting chunked hard followed by being swiftly executed if you hit a spear and a trap. (not necessarily in that order)

 Starting Item: 9 Pots 2 Wards, Elixir of Fortitude, or Cloth Armor.